RussianManSMWC/Mario-Bros.-Dis/README.md

 I didn't included graphics data for it, you'll have to get it yourself (you can use included python script under "misc" folder to rip graphics from the ROM image).

-Assembles with "asm6" assembler.
+Assembles with "CC65" compiler/assembler (there's also asm6 version if you want).

 TO DO:
-Disassemble "Classic Serie" version.
+-Disassemble "Classic Serie" version.
+-Add support for European and GameCube versions